Tesla: A Tale Of 2 Analysts

 His report revised the Barclays’ estimate of Model 3 deliveries in Q4 (now forecast at 1,150).
 And it revised (downward) the EPS estimates for Q3 (to -$2.98), Q4 (to -$3.05), and 2018 (to -$8.69).

 The Barclays report also noted the current analyst consensus for each of those EPS figures.
 Not surprisingly, the analyst consensus is more optimistic than that of Barclays.
-(And, it’s fair to note, the Barclays’ forecasts have in the past been uniformly been more accurate than the consensus forecast.)
+(And, it’s fair to note, the Barclays’ forecasts have in the past been uniformly more accurate than the consensus forecast.)

 The Barclays numbers are supported by a detailed financial model, showing forecasts for all categories of revenue and expense, as well as a cash flow and balance sheet analysis, through 2023.

-The Red Pill and the Blue Pill…
+The Red Pill And The Blue Pill…

 The narrative portion of Johnson’s report discussed in instructive and entertaining detail the great “red pill” versus “blue pill” investor dichotomy.